 The first academic year started with 1,107 students and 33 faculty members in temporary quarters on the Bartow Air Base.
-Today, under the leadership of President Eileen Holden, Ed.D., over 180 full-time faculty serve the higher education needs of over 15,755 students in locations throughout Polk County, including two full-service campuses in Lakeland and Winter Haven; the Airside Center, south of the Lakeland Airport; the JD Alexander Center in Lake Wales; the Center for Public Safety; and the Clear Springs Advanced Technology Center in Bartow.
+Today, 180 full-time faculty serve the higher education needs of over 20,000 students in locations throughout Polk County, including two full-service campuses in Lakeland and Winter Haven; the Airside Center, south of the Lakeland Airport; the JD Alexander Center in Lake Wales; the Center for Public Safety in Winter Haven; and the Clear Springs Advanced Technology Center in Bartow.
 Since opening in 1964, Polk State College has awarded over 32,000 degrees.

 The College changed its name from Polk Community College to Polk State College in July 2009 to reflect the creation of its first bachelor's degree program.
-Polk State College's Bachelor of Applied Science in Supervision and Management Program began in January 2010.
+Polk State College's Bachelor of Applied Science in Supervision and Management program began in January 2010.
 Since that time, Polk State has added baccalaureate degrees in Nursing, Criminal Justice, Elementary Education, Early Childhood Education, and Aerospace Sciences.
 The name change has provided a new beginning, as Polk State College is fully committed to serving the community's higher educational needs.